- Internal logic-board fuse tripped by a surge current spike

 Battery-related failures are almost always flagged too late — the device degrades silently for days before the app catches up to what's actually happening.

-- Internal logic board fuse tripped by power surge current
+- Internal logic-board fuse tripped by a surge current spike

-- Transformer output fuse on the 8500W blown during surge
+- Transformer output fuse on the 8500W blown during the

-- Power outlet GFCI tripped by surge but not visually
+- GFCI outlet tripped by the surge without an obvious

 Before you go — try one of these (they fix most cases).